dreamgodx10/netfuel-privacy/privacy-policy.md

 Privacy Policy for NetFuel VPN
-Effective Date: January 13, 2026
+Effective Date: March 5, 2026
+1. Introduction
-1. Introduction Welcome to NetFuel.
-Your privacy is our top priority.
-This Privacy Policy explains how we collect, use, and protect your information when you use our free VPN service.
+Welcome to NetFuel.
+Your privacy and data security are our top priorities.
+This Privacy Policy explains how we collect, use, and protect your information when you use our VPN application.
+By using NetFuel, you agree to the terms outlined in this policy.
-2. Zero-Logs Policy (VPN) We maintain a strict No-Logs Policy.
+2. Core Functionality: Android VpnService
+NetFuel’s primary purpose is to provide a secure and encrypted internet connection.
+To achieve this, our app utilizes the Android VpnService API.
 •
-We do not collect or log your browsing history, traffic destination, data content, or DNS queries.
+Why we use it: The VpnService is essential for creating a secure, device-level tunnel to our remote servers.
 •
-We do not store your original IP address or the IP address of the VPN server you connect to.
-Your online activities are completely anonymous and private.
-3. Data Usage & Limits NetFuel provides a free service with a daily limit (e.g., 5GB).
-To enforce these limits:
+Encryption: This tunnel encrypts all your internet traffic, protecting your data from hackers and third-party tracking, especially on public or unsecured Wi-Fi networks.
 •
-We track the amount of data (MB/GB) transferred during your active sessions.
+Mandatory Use: Without the VpnService, NetFuel cannot perform its core function of securing your digital identity.
+3. Zero-Logs Policy
+We maintain a strict Zero-Logs policy.
+We do not monitor, record, or store any of the following:
 •
-This tracking is associated with a unique device identifier (Android ID) to ensure fair usage and reset limits every 24 hours.
-4. Advertising (Google AdMob) To keep our VPN free, we use Google AdMob to show advertisements.
+Your browsing history or the websites you visit.
 •
-AdMob may collect and use anonymous data (such as advertising IDs) to show personalized ads.
+The destination of your traffic or data content.
 •
-You can manage your ad preferences in your Google Account settings.
-5. Permissions
+Your original IP address or the VPN IP address assigned to you.
 •
-VPN Service: Our app requires the VPNService permission to create a secure, encrypted tunnel to our servers.
-Without this, the app cannot function.
+DNS queries or connection timestamps.
+4. Data Optimization & CDN Tunneling
+To ensure high-speed connectivity and optimize performance on low-balance or unstable networks, NetFuel may utilize CDN (Content Delivery Network) Bridge technologies.
 •
-Notifications: We use notifications to alert you when you reach data limits or need to watch ads to unlock more data.
+This process involves routing encrypted data packets through global edge nodes to reduce latency and maintain stability.
+•
+No personal data is decrypted or inspected during this optimization process.
+5. Information We Collect
+•
+Device Information: We may collect non-personal data such as your device model, OS version, and language settings to improve app stability and performance.
+•
+Data Usage: We track the total amount of data (MB/GB) transferred during a session to enforce daily limits and manage server load.
+This data is anonymous and not linked to your personal identity.
+•
+Account Information: If you use Google Sign-In or Firebase authentication, we store your basic profile information (Email/Name) solely to manage your rewards, referrals, and coins.
+6. Advertising & Third-Party Services
+•
+Google AdMob: We use AdMob to display advertisements.
+AdMob may collect anonymous advertising identifiers to show relevant ads.
+You can manage these preferences in your Google Account settings.
+•
+Firebase: We use Google Firebase for real-time database synchronization, authentication, and crash reporting.
+These services help us maintain app performance and sync your reward progress.
+7. Data Security
-6. Data Security We use industry-standard encryption protocols to protect your data while it is in transit through our VPN tunnel.
-However, no method of transmission over the internet is 100% secure.
+We implement industry-standard AES-256 encryption to protect the data transmitted through our VPN tunnel.
+While no system is 100% secure, we continuously update our protocols to ensure the highest level of protection for our users.
-7. Third-Party Links Our app may contain links to other sites (like Privacy Policies or Support).
-We are not responsible for the content or privacy practices of those third-party services.
+8. Children’s Privacy
-8. Children's Privacy NetFuel does not knowingly collect personally identifiable information from children under 13.
-If we discover a child has provided us with personal info, we immediately delete it.
+NetFuel does not knowingly collect personal information from children under the age of 13.
+If we discover that a child has provided us with personal information, we will delete it immediately.
-9. Changes to This Policy We may update our Privacy Policy from time to time.
-You are advised to review this page periodically for any changes.
+9. Changes to This Policy
+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new policy on this page and updating the "Effective Date."
-10. Contact Us If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: support@netfuel.app
+10. Contact Us
+If you have any questions or suggestions about our Privacy Policy, please contact us:
+•
+Email: netfuelindia@gmail.com